 05. Dennis Krawec

 Sporting an unconventional layout of overlapping images, text and gifs, Dennis’ homepage is reminiscent of a mood board.
-His unique style makes for a truly distinct personal brand that remains cohesive throughout each page of his website.
+His unique style and creativity makes for a truly distinct personal brand that remains cohesive throughout each page of his website.

 06. Studio Bagaz’